 AQC is still published annually over 120 years later, and one of QC’s first acts was to establish the Correspondence Circle, which could then be joined for 10/6d per annum.

 The founding members’ names appear in the following order:

 Sir Charles Warren (1840-1927)

 Born 1840; entered Her Majesty’s Service as a Lieutenant in the Royal Engineers in 1857; Captain, 1869.
 Conducted the Palestine Exploration 1867-70.
 In 1876 settled the boundary line of the Orange Free State and Griqualand West (now part of the South African Northern Cape Province).
 Gazetted CMG in 1877 and appointed Special Commissioner in the Northern Cape Province.
 Active service in the Griqua-Kaffir War and promoted Lieut.-Colonel in 1877.
 Administrator of Griqualand 1879; Surveying Instructor at Chatham 1881.
 Served in Egypt and recovered the bodies of Professor Palmer and his companions in 1882.
-In South Africa in command of the Bechuanaland Expedition in 1884 and created GCMG 1885.
+In command of the Bechuanaland Expedition in 1884 and created GCMG 1885.
 Commanded at Suakim but recalled in 1886 to re-organise the London Police Force as Chief Commissioner.
 Author of Underground Jerusalem; The Temple or the Tomb; and numerous papers to learned societies.

 William Henry Rylands (1847-1922)